cortexlabs/cortex/docs/pipelines/tutorial.md

     schema: [@sepal_length, @sepal_width, @petal_length, @petal_width, @class]
 ```

-Cortex is able to read from any S3 bucket that your AWS credentials grant access to.
+Cortex is able to read from any S3 bucket that you have access to.

-#### Define the model
+### Define the model

 This configuration will generate a training dataset with the specified columns and train our classifier using the generated dataset.
 Here we're using a built-in estimator (which uses TensorFlow's [DNNClassifier](https://www.tensorflow.org/api_docs/python/tf/estimator/DNNClassifier)) but Cortex supports any TensorFlow code that adheres to the [tf.estimator API](https://www.tensorflow.org/guide/estimators).